Getting Up, Staying Up: History of Graffiti in the L.A. River | KCET

 "For us the river is like the last adventure in the city.
 We would go in tunnels under the river and you feel like you're the first person that's ever been down there, but then you start shining a light around and you'll see a tag that says some 'high school band, 1963'.
 It confirms that people were here before me," said Evan Skrederstu, a visual artist and co-author of the book "The Ulysses Guide to the Los Angeles River: Volume 1," that focuses on the biology and art of the river.

-Skrederstu painting graffiti in the river in the '90s when it was still a no-man's land and the sighting of a dead body, drug deal or shootout was commonplace.
+Skrederstu started painting graffiti in the river in the '90s when it was still a no-man's land.
+Sightings of a dead bodies, drug deals or shootouts were commonplace.
 Since the Army Corp of Engineers moved to channelize the river in 1938, the river's 51-mile stretch of grey concrete walls and low police presence has offered graffiti writers not only a large canvas for colorful murals, but also the lure of adventure in a place seemingly devoid of laws.
-Skrederstu's experience is not unique, with the river playing a host to tags that date as far back as the early 1900s, making the river a physical timeline of the human experience along the river.
+Skrederstu's experience is not unique, with the river playing host to tags that date as far back as the early 1900s, making the river a physical timeline of the human experience along it.

-Long before organizations were pushing for cleanup efforts or arts initiatives and the river was largely regarded as a repository for urban runoff, graffiti artists were bringing life and vibrancy to the river, something that had been missing since it was paved over.
-Conversations about the future of the river have excluded graffiti artists who have been trying to carve out their place in larger plans for the river.
+Long before pushes for cleanup efforts and arts initiatives, the river was largely regarded as a repository for urban runoff.
+Graffiti artists were brought life and vibrancy to the river, something that had been missing since it was paved over.
+Even so, conversations about the future of the river have excluded graffiti artists who have been trying to carve out their place in larger plans for the river.

 "This city is diverse and there are many creative thinkers and people who live [near the river and] grew up walking the river or who painted the river.
 Those are the people who should be involved with planning the future of it, and I definitely think as artists, we would be the best people to reflect the diversity of the city," said Alex "Man One" Poli, a Los Angeles-based artist and co-founder of the influential graffiti and street art gallery, Crewest, which closed its doors in 2012.

-"Flash forward a couple of years and we start seeing graffiti in the river that set the stage for what graffiti is today," said Skrederstu of the first highly-stylized graffiti art pieces that started popping up along the river's embankments in the 1980s by graffiti artists like RISK and FRAME who are now seen as pioneers of Los Angeles graffiti.
-Los Angeles in the early 1990s endured high instances of gang violence and murders and an increase in racial tensions following the police beating of Rodney King and the murder of Latasha Harlins.
+"Flash forward a couple of years and we start seeing graffiti in the river that set the stage for what graffiti is today," said Skrederstu of the first highly-stylized graffiti art pieces that started popping up along the river's embankments in the 1980s by graffiti artists like RISK and FRAME, who are now seen as pioneers of Los Angeles graffiti.
+Los Angeles in the early 1990s endured high instances of gang violence and murders, as well as an increase in racial tensions following the police beating of Rodney King and the murder of Latasha Harlins.
 The uptick in gang and police violence coincided with an explosion of gang graffiti and "tag banging" which made for a dangerous time for graffiti writers as there was a green light for gang members to shoot any tagger that entered the river.
-However, the violence of the early '90s slowly burned out as many taggers went to jail or got absorbed by gangs, said Skrederstu.
-This left the river open for graffiti artists in the mid-to-late '90s and brought on a wave of large-scale, colorful, graffiti art pieces.
+However, the violence of the early '90s slowly burned out.
+Many taggers went to jail or got absorbed by gangs, Skrederstu said.
+This left the river open for graffiti artists in the mid to late '90s and brought on a wave of large-scale, colorful graffiti art pieces.

 "These crews that came out of L.A. are now world famous and are known for painting freeways and the river, whereas New York was known for hip hop and subways.
 The river made L.A. a force to be reckoned with in the graffiti world and it still is.
-A lot of the heavy hitters and world-wide influence comes out of LA," said Skrederstu.
+A lot of the heavy hitters and world-wide influence comes out of L.A.," Skrederstu said.